Queen mother (Africa): Bini tradition

 The Kingdom of Benin did not have queen mothers until after the end of the fifteenth century when there was a conflict for the throne.
 During the conflict, women gained power and the first of their number, Queen Idia, became a queen mother.
 Queen mothers in the Benin tradition are, like those in Western monarchies, the literal mothers of the kings.
 The classical queen mothers of Benin, each known as an Iyoba, had a great deal of power and were venerated as the protectors of the kings.

 Burundian tradition

 In the defunct Kingdom of Burundi, a queen mother was known as a Mugabekazi.
 This titleholder served as a powerful figure during the reign of either her son or - as was the case with Queen Ririkumutima - her stepson.

 Dahomeyan tradition

 Amongst the Fon people of Dahomey, the Kpojito serves as the queen mother.
 Traditionally, this titleholder had religious appeals, served as a counsel to the king, or Ahosu of Dahomey, and pleaded before him in capital cases.
 A prominent holder of this title was Queen Hwanjile.

 Today the kpojito still holds a position of influence within the kingdom's great council, and also oversees both a significant portion of Dahomey's day-to-day administration and the ceremonial remnant of the famous Dahomey Amazons military unit.
 She shares this latter function with Queen Hangbe, chief of the name of the Hangbe royal family.

+Egyptian tradition

+In ancient Egypt, one of history's most important nations, the principal consort of the king - or Pharaoh of Egypt - was known as the Great Royal Wife; she presided over her husband's harem, served a variety of priestly functions in the kingdom, and was even sometimes an heir to the throne in her own right due to her hereditary background.
+An important holder of the title was Queen Hatshepsut.

+Later, in the Egyptian successor state that was itself ruled by the Muhammad Ali dynasty, the king - now referred to as the Khedive of Egypt - had a consort known as a Khanum whose activities followed the precedent set by the queens and empresses of Ottoman Turkey, whose empire the khedivate had once been part of.
+Queen Hoshiyar Qadin was arguably the most prominent holder of this latter title.

+Hausa tradition

+In the customs of the Hausa peoples, a female ruler was known as either a Kabara or a Magajiya.
+The old kingdom of Daura, which features prominently in the origin myth of their culture, is said to have had a line of such queens regnant that ended with Queen Daurama II.

+Following the establishment of the Sokoto Caliphate in the early 1800s, Magajiya became the title that is held by the most prominent woman in a given emirate - often a relative of its ruling emir, who is expected to preside on his behalf over the company of women in the state that he rules.